calyxir/calyx/docs/intro.md

 ```

 #### Vivado/VivadoHLS Synthesis backends
-We use Vivado to synthesis FuTIL designs and produce area and resource estimates.
+We use Vivado to synthesis Calyx designs and produce area and resource estimates.
 There are two ways to get `fud` working with Vivado.

 ##### Vivado/VivadoHLS over SSH